google/fuzzbench/docs/faq.md

 ## I'd like to get my fuzzer evaluated on the free FuzzBench service, but I don't want the results to be public yet.

 Please reach out to us at fuzzbench@google.com.
+If we agree to benchmark your fuzzer, please send us a patch file for fuzzbench and please test your patch using `make build-$FUZZER-all`.

 ## I'm working on a new tool, but I'm not ready to make my code public yet.
 Can I use the FuzzBench service?

 Yes, please reach out to us at fuzzbench@google.com.
+If we agree to benchmark your tool, please send us a patch file for fuzzbench and please test your patch using `make build-$TOOL-all`.

 ## How can you prevent researchers from optimizing their tools only for these benchmarks?